flash1230/leetcode_solutions/README.md

 # leetcode_solutions
-Solutions to some leetcode questions I have  submitted
+Solutions to some leetcode questions I have submitted.
+Questions' links and solutions are in solutions folder